Land Manager: U.S. Forest Service

 In winter, ice climbers flock to the iconic Starshine, an often thin two pitch ice climb that is sure to get your adrenaline going.
 Next to Starshine are some less frequently formed ice climbs - most notably Mother Russia.
 To the right of the Catwalk area, above Starshine, some fat moderate ice often forms.
 There are many more ice climbs peppered throughout the northern aspects.
 A topo can be found on mountain project describing the location of these climbs.

 Whiteside Mountain is a great year-round climbing destination.
 The area boasts hundreds of climbs, both single and multipitch, from 5.8-5.12.
 In addition to rock climbing, the north facing parts of Whiteside also host some of the best ice climbing in the area during the winter months.
 Whiteside Mountain has a bit of a reputation for long runouts between gear, but most of the single pitch climbing is very well protected.
 Whiteside is often regarded as one of the most aesthetic face climbing areas in North Carolina.
 You should be confident at the grade you intend to climb and solid with multipitch technique for the longer routes.
 Most of the trade routes have undergone hardware upgrades, but there are still some older routes that have suspect bolts.

 - Whiteside Mountain has seasonal peregrine closures that start January 15th and end August 15th or earlier depending on nest activity.
 Information can be found on the USFS site or here on the CCC website.
 The closure area includes the Indian Ledges from the Southwest Arete all the way to the Main Face route Mainline.
 In years past, the closure has been switched to cover everything to the right of Mainline.
 Make sure you determine the closure areas if you plan to visit during the closure season.
-Note that none of the single pitch areas listed above or the ice climbing areas are within the closure boundary.

 - There is also a small fee for parking